Mobile telephony: Disaster response

 The Finnish government decided in 2005 that the fastest way to warn citizens of disasters was the mobile phone network.
 In Japan, mobile phone companies provide immediate notification of earthquakes and other natural disasters to their customers free of charge.
 In the event of an emergency, disaster response crews can locate trapped or injured people using the signals from their mobile phones.
-An interactive menu accessible through the phone's Internet browser notifies the company if the user is safe or in distress.
+An interactive menu accessible through the phone's web browser notifies the company if the user is safe or in distress.
 In Finland rescue services suggest hikers carry mobile phones in case of emergency even when deep in the forests beyond cellular coverage, as the radio signal of a cellphone attempting to connect to a base station can be detected by overflying rescue aircraft with special detection gear.
-Also, users in the United States can sign up through their provider for free text messages when an AMBER Alert goes out for a missing person in their area.
+Also, users in the United States can sign up through their provider for free text messages when an Amber alert goes out for a missing person in their area.

 However, most mobile phone networks operate close to capacity during normal times, and spikes in call volumes caused by widespread emergencies often overload the system just when it is needed the most.
 Examples reported in the media where this has occurred include the September 11, 2001 attacks, the 2003 Northeast blackouts, the 2005 London Tube bombings, Hurricane Katrina, the 2006 Kiholo Bay earthquake, and the 2007 Minnesota bridge collapse.

 Under FCC regulations, all mobile telephones must be capable of dialing emergency telephone numbers, regardless of the presence of a SIM card or the payment status of the account.